Center for International Studies

 International Education Week

-International Education Week will be celebrated November 10-21, 2014.
+International Education Week will be celebrated in November 2015.
 International Education Week is an opportunity to celebrate the benefits of international education and exchange worldwide.

 Activities will be held during the two weeks which include presentations, movies, cultural sharing, etc.